 LightCon Preview Week

 The LightCon Preview Week is completed: a week full of ideas and inspiration for lightweight construction.
-For five days, we looked at different areas of lightweight construction in our online presentations - giving a foretaste of the new congress trade fair LightCon taking place in Hannover from 6 to 7 October 2021.
+For five days, we looked at different areas of lightweight construction in our online presentations - giving a foretaste of the new congress trade fair LightCon taking place in Hannover from 1 to 2 Juni 2022.
 If you missed a lecture or want to deepen your knowledge – please go ahead and take a look!

 Review Program LightCon Preview Week 2020

 Wood with its technical properties is not only the oldest Lightweight material, in some cases and for some products it is the best.
 New production processes allow to use wood for lightweight products that had previously not been thought of.
 The Wooden-3d-Tubing-Process helps to orientate the wood fiber along a hollow profile while using common wood veneer, calculable and reproducible.